Time Delay of MgII Emission Response for the Luminous Quasar HE 0435-4312: Towards Application of High-Accretor

 \section{Abstract}

 Using the six years of the spectroscopic monitoring of the luminous quasar HE 0435-4312 ($z=1.2231$) with the Southern African Large Telescope (SALT), in combination with the photometric data (CATALINA, OGLE, SALTICAM, and BMT), we determined the rest-frame time-delay of $296^{+13}_{-14}$ days between the MgII broad-line emission and the ionizing continuum using seven different time-delay inference methods.
-The MgII emission is considerably variable with the fractional variability of $\sim 5.4\%$, which is comparable to the continuum variability.
+Artefact time-delay peaks and aliases were mitigated using the bootstrap method, prior weighting probability function as well as by analyzing unevenly sampled mock light curves.
+The MgII emission is considerably variable with the fractional variability of $\sim 5.4\%$, which is comparable to the continuum variability ($\sim 4.8\%$).
 Because of its high luminosity ($L_{3000}=10^{46.4}\,{\rm erg\,s^{-1}}$), the source is beneficial for a further reduction of the scatter along the MgII-based radius-luminosity relation and its extended versions, especially when the high-accreting subsample that has an RMS scatter of $\sim 0.2$ dex is considered.
 This opens up a possibility to use the high-accretor MgII-based radius-luminosity relation for constraining cosmological parameters.
 With the current sample of 27 reverberation-mapped sources, the best-fit cosmological parameters $(\Omega_{\rm m}, \Omega_{\Lambda})=(0.19; 0.62)$ are consistent with the standard cosmological model within 1$\sigma$ confidence level.

 \keywords{accretion, accretion disks --- galaxies: active --- quasars: individual (HE 0435-4312) --- quasars: emission lines --- techniques: spectroscopic, photometric}